nitinkc/nitinkc.github.io/_posts/microservices/2023-02-19-jackson-mapper-details.md

   * For Java Strings, length() is called, and return value of 0 indicates empty String
   * and for other types, null values are excluded but other exclusions (if any).

-`@JsonInclude(value = JsonInclude.Include.CUSTOM, valueFilter = DateOfBirthFilter.class)`

-* Filter (to be used for determining inclusion criteria) Object specified by `JsonInclude.valueFilter()` for value itself
-* and/or `JsonInclude.contentFilter()` for contents of structured types (like email format, phone number format etc)

-While performing filter, the object's equals(value) method is called with value to serialize.
- * if equals method returns **true**   -> value is excluded (filtered out);
- * if equals method returns **false**  -> value is included.

-NOTE: the filter will be called for each non-null value, but handling of null value differs: up to Jackson 2.13, call was only made once, but with 2.14 and later filter will be called once for each null value too.

 ## References